compoze/compoze.github.io/README.md

 Normally, each of these areas requires a combination of planning, development, testing, and deployment activities.
 The teams involved may include developers, operations, security, and infrastructure teams.
 Ongoing maintenance and updates are also required to ensure that the services continue to meet the goals of operational excellence, cost optimization, security, performance, and reliability.

-Compoze will configure, maintain, and operate the AWS Services necessary to give you the proper foundation to build your applications
+Compoze will configure, maintain, and operate the AWS Services necessary to give you the proper foundation to build your applications.

 ## Service Catalog